jamie33o/world-vape-center/README.md

 ### Future Features

 While I feel that the site has an abundance of features, there are several ones I would like to add in the future that didn't fit into the current development cycle for this project.

-These features have been logged as Won't Have in my MoSCoW prioritization and placed in the backlog of my project's development board.
+- I would like to add a form to the dashboard or admin form sending out newsletters
+- I would add more crud functionality to the dashboard tickets and maybe orders list
+- I would add a form for staff for creating special deals like 2 for 1

 ## Tools & Technologies Used